 Women’s rights are Human Rights.
 These include access to education, healthcare, access to birth control, clean food and water, access to mental health services, the right to vote, the importance of civic participation and negotiation, and learning job skills to name a few.
 These are rights we should all be fighting for for all people around the world.
 They also train men to become allies and teach them the importance of empowering women and girls.

 A cause that goes right along with Women’s Rights is Ending Sexual Slavery and getting Justice for Domestic Violence and Sexual Assault Survivors.
 These are things that happen more to women and girls, but we cannot forget it happens to men and boys as well.
-One of my favorite organizations is Operation Underground Railroad.
-If you are able to watch the documentary, The Abolitionists, about their mission, it is so powerful and empowering and I highly recommend it.
+One of my favorite organizations is the Polaris Project.
 Some documentaries I would recommend that you watch on sex trafficking/sexual assault are: Testimony, The Hunting Ground, Finding Home, Daughters of Mother India, and Tricked.
 If you have been sexually assaulted, you can call the RAINN confidential line at 1-800-656-HOPE.

 After watching The True Cost and Poverty Inc I knew I needed to change how I shopped, especially for clothes.
 One of my favorite organizations I found through Poverty Inc is Papillon Enterprise.
 Their motto is Orphan Prevention through Job Creation.
 More than 80% of all “orphans” in Haiti actually have living parents.
 This organization gives the parents jobs so they are able to care for their children and not put them in an orphanage to get basic needs and education.
 I bought the shirt and necklace above on their site and LOVE them!
 Another great place to shop is at Ten Thousand Villages.
 “From communities throughout the developing world, every inspired design is crafted with love using local materials (usually natural or recycled) and time-honored skills by makers we have known and worked with for years.
 Every purchase improves the lives of makers by supporting their craft and providing a fair, stable income.”
 You can shop online and some cities have stores!
 I bought some really great things at the one in San Antonio a few weeks ago.